Illinois Health Insurance: 2021 Coverage Guide

 Illinois State Health System Ranking

-- Illinois: Avoidable Hospital Use & Cost: 38
+- Illinois: Avoidable Hospital Use and Cost: 38

 - Illinois: Healthy Lives: 19